- It's hardly surprising that so few artists manage to effectively release a CD themselves, there are so many tasks and skills required.

 You need to do this 8-6 weeks before release date.
 Print address labels from your database and duplicate your press release.
 Use simple jiffy bags or cartons made for posting CDs.

 As you approach the release date you will need to check that retailers have "published" your album page, there are no typos/errors, and the retail system works.
-Once you are satisfied, link your site to them as I have done here.
+Once you are satisfied, link your site to them.

 If you are selling direct from you site (PayPal?), go through any necessary setup procedures and add the relevant links and code.
 Test it.
 You may wish to offer customers a money back guarantee or use other methods to reassure them.